aaronkjones/blog/content/blog/home-assistant-security-system.md

 +++
-title = "Home Assistant Security System" date = "2019-03-15T18:30:40-07:00"
+title = "Home Assistant Security System (Part 1)" date = "2019-03-15T18:30:40-07:00"
 draft = false
 +++

 ## Introduction

-This is a high-level guide that will get you started out with Home Assistant as a basic security system.
+This is part one of a high-level guide that will get you started out with Home Assistant as a basic security system.
+In [part two](https://aaronkjones.com/blog/home-assistant-security-system-part-2), I show how to add a dashboard display to your system.

 ## Overview